SFH-Foundation/sfhfoundation/docs/books/poetry-aphorisms/pointers-to-reality.md

+---
 title: Pointers to Reality

-description: Consciousness is the cosmic mystery that provides all the ingredients to the majesty and beauty of Life and existence on earth.
-We take the simple day-to-day awareness of this Life for granted, without the respect that it deserves.
+description: This collection of Sufi aphorisms are meant to give you the sparks of delight required to continue searching for the purpose of life.
+Consciousness is the cosmic mystery that provides all the ingredients to the majesty and beauty of Life and existence on earth.
+image: books/poetry-aphorisms/img/pointers-reality.jpg
+---

 # Pointers to Reality